dart-lang/site-www/src/codelabs/iterables.md

   problems if the `Iterable` is infinite or it contains a large collection of elements.
 {{site.alert.end}}

-Your goal is to implement the predicate for `singleWhere` that satisfies the following condition:
+Your goal is to implement the predicate for `singleWhere` that satisfies the following conditions:

-* The element contains the character `'a'`
+* The element contains the character `'a'`.
-* The element starts with the character `'M'`
+* The element starts with the character `'M'`.

-All the elements in the test data are [String][String class], you can check the class documentation for help.
+All the elements in the test data are [String][String class]; you can check the class documentation for help.

 [//]: https://gist.github.com/b4897cc97fec87093139a4aab8228af3